wachi35676/wachi35676/README.md

 Currently residing in the vibrant heart of Rawalpindi, Punjab, Pakistan, I'm a Software Engineer by trade at Quest.
 Picture this: a wizard in the realm of video games, conjuring up ecosystems with a mere flick of a function.
 That's me, delving into the mysteries of procedural generation of biomes in video games.
 Hogwarts, who?

 ### 📚 Education?
 Oh, I've had some.
-Navigated the treacherous waters of the National University of Computer and Emerging Sciences, emerging victorious in 2024 with skills sharper than a compiler's error message.
+Navigated the treacherous waters of FAST(NUCES) University, emerging victorious in 2024 with skills sharper than a compiler's error message.
 And yes, I made it onto the Dean's List so many times they nearly renamed it after me.

 ### 🎮 Experience?
 Let's just say I've been around the block.
 - **Software Engineer @ Quest**: I engineer software.
 It's kind of in the title.